You may be wondering who I am and what this website is all about. Well, here goes!

 I believe that for the practice of poetry or any other art, or even for living a reasonably sane life, it is vital to have contact with the ‘deep imagination’ – the place where our individual insight and creativity connect with universal archetypes and spiritual dimensions.
 My work for Temenos hopes to foster this.
 In 1997 I edited The White Goddess by Robert Graves to make this important and inspiring book accessible in an accurate text to readers and poets.
 For more than twenty years I have practised (and sometimes taught) meditation under the auspices of the Samatha Trust.
 I see all these activities, together with my creative work, as tending in the same general direction.
 The ‘Links’ on this website will supply more information if you need it.

-For the past few years I have been working on a major biography, Charles Williams: The Third Inkling (commissioned by Oxford University Press).
+Over the past few years I have been working on a major biography, Charles Williams: The Third Inkling (commissioned by Oxford University Press).
 Williams was, I believe, a great poet, writing on Arthurian themes, but he has been largely forgotten.
 He was also an occultist, a Christian theologian, a dramatist, and the author of seven extraordinary novels – metaphysical thrillers which still have a ‘cult’ following.
 I want to revive interest in him and his work.
-The biography has been a very big undertaking – he was a complex and protean man who left a mountain of written material behind him – but I have now finished it, and it is due to be published by O.U.P. in autumn 2015 – around the same time as Luna Park.
+The biography was a very big undertaking – Williams was a complex and protean man who left a mountain of written material behind him – but it waqs successfully published published by O.U.P. in autumn 2015 – just one month before Luna Park – and has been greeted enthusiastically by readers and critics.
+Rowan Williams wrote ‘Grevel Lindop’s biography of Charles Williams is, in almost every way, all that one would want in such a study: comprehensive, judicious, sympathetic, but also properly surprised by its subject’.